 Giant papillary conjunctivitis

 This is uncommon.
 It is an inflammation of the conjunctiva lining the upper eyelid.
 It occurs in some people who have a small object on the eye - most commonly, a contact lens.
 It affects about 1 in 100 wearers of contact lenses.
-The exact cause of the inflammation is unclear - it is possibly an allergic reaction to debris caught behind a lens or to poor lens hygiene.
+The exact cause of the inflammation is unclear - it is possibly an allergic reaction to debris caught behind a lens or to poor lens hygiene (not being careful enough with managing your lenses).
 It also sometimes develops after eye surgery.

 What are the symptoms of allergic conjunctivitis?